Gulfstream Aerospace

 Home Screen

-The GTS home gives crew instant access to Lights, Shades, Temperature, Presets, and Galley controls — the six most-used actions on every flight.
-The spatial layout mirrors the physical cabin zones so crew can orient instantly without training on the interface itself.
+The GTS home gives crew instant access to Lights, Shades, Temperature, Presets, and Galley controls.
+The spatial layout mirrors the physical cabin zones so crew can orient instantly.

 Destination Weather & Internet

-Real-time destination forecast and internet connectivity management sit together — crew can brief passengers on landing conditions and switch between available satellite internet providers from a single screen.
+Real-time destination forecast and internet connectivity management sit together — crew can brief passengers on landing conditions and switch between satellite internet providers.

 GTS Cabin Sound Control